vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-capsule/install-advanced-capsule.md

    </tabpanel>
    <tabpanel>

-   1. [Complete the Terraform quick start guide](/en/tools-for-using-services/terraform/quick-start) if it is not already done.
+   1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.
    1. Add to your Terraform configuration files that describe the cluster:

       - The [vkcs_kubernetes_addon](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/kubernetes_addon.md) resource.